Future developments in Singapore: Johor Bahru-Singapore Rapid Transit System (RTS)

 The Johor Bahru-Singapore Rapid Transit System (RTS) is an upcoming 4 km cross-border light-rail link between Bukit Changar in Johor Bahru and Woodlands North MRT station in Singapore.
 It will transport approximately 10,000 passengers per hour each way to ease traffic on the already-congested Causeway.
 Facilities for customs, immigration and quarantine (CIQ) will be co-located, where passengers will only be required to undergo border clearance once, during departure.

 Initially to be located as part of the Thomson-East Coast MRT line Mandai Depot, the RTS link depot will be relocated to Johor Bahru instead.
 Furthermore, the RTS link will be an independent Light Rail Transit (LRT) system rather than using the existing Thomson-East Coast MRT line's system as proposed initially.

 Construction of the RTS Link Woodlands North station has begun on 22 January 2021.
 The station, to be constructed underground, will feature an underground link to the CIQ building and connected via an underground concourse to the existing Woodlands North MRT station on the Thomson-East Coast MRT line.
 On the other hand, construction for the viaduct and tunnels is expected to begin in the second quarter of 2021.
 The entire system is expected to begin operations in January 2027, replacing the current KTM shuttle train between the countries.

 Circle Line Stage 6 (CCL6)

 To be completed by 2026, the 4 km extension will run from Marina Bay through Keppel, ending at HarbourFront and will close the gap between the Harbourfront and Marina Bay stations, so that the Circle Line is fully orbital.
 This extension will see the addition of three new stations: Keppel, Cantonment, and Prince Edward Road.

-Downtown Line 3 Extension (DTLe)
+Downtown Line Extensions

-To be completed by 2025, the extension will run from Expo and through East Coast area, from Xilin to Sungei Bedok.
+To be completed by 2026, the Downtown Line 3 Extension (DTL3e) will run from Expo and through East Coast area, from Xilin to Sungei Bedok.
 This extension will see the addition of two new stations: Xilin and Sungei Bedok, with the latter being an interchange with the Thomson-East Coast line.